The tax year is generally the calendar year.

 EUR 2,500 limit on cash payments

-Payments in cash over EUR 2,500 are not allowed for transactions in which at least one of the parties is a person carrying on a business or professional activity, with fines of up to 25% of the amount of the transaction being payable by both the payer and the recipient of these cash payments.
+Payments in cash over EUR 2,500 are not allowed for transactions in which at least one of the parties is a person carrying on a business or professional activity, and fines of up to 25% of the amount are payable by both the payer and the recipient of these cash payments.

 Obligation to disclose assets located overseas

-Law 7/2012 has introduced the obligation to disclose assets such as accounts, shares, or real estate that are located overseas.
+Law 7/2012 has introduced the obligation to disclose assets such as accounts, shares, or real estate located overseas.
 Severe fines are imposed (a minimum of EUR 10,000) for breaching this obligation.

 In addition, assets regarding which the information disclosure obligation is not met within the established period are treated as unjustified capital gains for PIT payers and allocated to the earliest tax period of those which are not statute barred.
 Breaches of the obligation to declare this income are a very serious infringement and fines of 150% of the gross tax liability are imposed.

-The Spanish tax authorities has a department for tax inspections which is responsible, amongst other things, for verifying that tax obligations are correctly complied with and, if necessary, for adjusting the taxpayer's tax situation by issuing one or more tax assessments.
+The Spanish tax authorities has a department for tax inspections that is responsible for, amongst other things, verifying that tax obligations are correctly complied with and, if necessary, for adjusting the taxpayer's tax situation by issuing one or more tax assessments.

-As part of its responsibilities, the tax inspection department may investigate the facts related to tax obligations in order to discover those which have been ignored by the tax authorities or check the accuracy of filed tax returns.
+As part of its responsibilities, the tax inspection department may investigate taxpayers to see if any facts regarding tax obligations have been ignored by the tax authorities or check the accuracy of filed tax returns.

-Individuals’ tax returns to be examined by the tax inspection department are chosen on the basis of different criteria, such as randomly, due to differences of income or capital gains detected matching the returns of different taxpayers, significant differences of wealth declared in two consecutive years, external signs of wealth such as acquisitions of residential properties, luxury cars, financial assets or leisure vessels for significant sums of money.
+The tax returns examined by the tax inspection department are chosen on the basis of different criteria (randomly, due to differences of income or capital gains detected by comparing the returns of different taxpayers, significant differences of wealth declared in two consecutive years, or external signs of wealth such as acquisitions of residential properties, luxury cars, financial assets, or leisure vessels for significant sums of money).

-If taxpayers disagree with a tax assessment which is issued by the tax inspection department as a result of a tax inspection carried out, they may file an appeal firstly with the economic-administrative tribunal, and if the appeal is not upheld by the tribunal, with the ordinary courts.
+If taxpayers disagree with a tax assessment issued by the tax inspection department as a result of a tax inspection, they may file an appeal firstly with the economic-administrative tribunal, and if the appeal is not upheld by the tribunal, with the ordinary courts.

-If taxpayers have paid incorrect amounts of tax to the tax authorities they may claim a refund of the tax paid in excess from the authorities within the statute of limitation period (four years) by means of a special proceeding that commences with the filing of a request with the tax authorities.
+If taxpayers have paid incorrect amounts of tax, they may claim a refund of the tax paid in excess from the tax authorities within the statute of limitation period (four years) by means of a special proceeding that commences with the filing of a request with the tax authorities.